sematext/docs/docs/integration/kubernetes.md

 ```

-Deleting the logagent can be done with:
+Deleting Logagent can be done with:

 ```